KajetanJedrych/portfolioPage/public/blog-md/University.md

 WSB offered a bunch of side courses — some even with certifications.

-I completed ISTQB training, GitHub courses, and most importantly, got a Python PCAP certificate — all for free 💡.
+I completed Docker training, GitHub courses, and most importantly, got a Python PCAP certificate — all for free 💡.

 There were also Erasmus exchange opportunities 🌍.
 I couldn’t take part, but some friends went to the UK and Spain and said it was incredible.
 I regret missing out on that 😔.